 13 Decision on the fees to be paid to the Board and the auditor

 14 Election of the Board and the Chairman of the Board

 15 Election of auditor

-16 Information about the Nomination Committee before the 2014 Annual General Meeting
+16 Information about the Nomination Committee for the 2015 Annual General Meeting

 17 Board’s proposal regarding guidelines for determining the salary and other remuneration of the CEO and senior management

 18 Board’s proposal concerning the buy-back and transfer of shares in the company